RunXexperimental/RunX/README.md

 This thing was the lamest website you have ever seen.
 ####
-It uses a standard html starter mold, so it's functions are s**t.
+It uses a standard html starter mold, so it's functions are s██t.
 ####
-Even worse, due to the f**king Response speed, it might be a long time to wait for the pictures to render complete.
+Even worse, due to the f██king Response speed, it might be a long time to wait for the pictures to render complete.
 ####
 But the advantages are that each picture has the best quality so you can save them on your PC/ Linux /Mac/ "Something else".
 ####